Mental Health Facilities Rochester, MN

 Hiawatha Valley Mental Health Center - 44.0 miles from Rochester, MN

 Hiawatha Valley Mental Health Center is one of mental health facilities in Winona, Minnesota, located at 420 East Sarnia Street, 55987 zip code.
-Hiawatha Valley Mental Health Center provides telemedicine/telehealth and outpatient treatment.
-Hiawatha Valley Mental Health Center provides behavior modification, group therapy and integrated dual diagnosis disorder treatment to young adults, children / adolescents and adults.
-Hiawatha Valley Mental Health Center also supports transitional age young adults, people with PTSD and clients referred from the court/judicial system.
-Additional services provided at Hiawatha Valley Mental Health Center include case management, suicide prevention services and family psychoeducation.
+Hiawatha Valley Mental Health Center provides outpatient treatment and telemedicine/telehealth.
+Hiawatha Valley Mental Health Center provides dialectical behavior therapy, individual psychotherapy and group therapy to children / adolescents, young adults and seniors 65 or older.
+Hiawatha Valley Mental Health Center also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people with traumatic brain injury.
+Additional services provided at Hiawatha Valley Mental Health Center include case management, court-ordered outpatient treatment and suicide prevention services.

 Learn More